-If it’s a closet, you can do some fun decor in there too.
-You might find you like keeping things tidy if there are a fresh, fun paint color and some lovely baskets with cute chalkboard labels.
+If it's a closet, you can do some fun decor in there too.
+You might find you like keeping things tidy if there are fresh, fun paint colors and some lovely baskets with cute chalkboard labels.

 These fun baskets options will give you some inspiration.